President Trump keeps pardoning his political friends

 (CNN)The last three US Presidents -- Bill Clinton, George W. Bush and Barack Obama -- each waited more than two years after being elected to issue their first pardon.
-Trump has engaged his power four times already, was publicly lobbied for one by Kim Kardashian West, of all people, on Wednesday, and made the surprise announcement of a fifth Thursday.
+Trump has engaged his power four times already, was publicly lobbied for another one by Kim Kardashian West, of all people, on Wednesday, and made the surprise announcement of a fifth Thursday before teasing he might commute the sentence of imprisoned former Illinois governor Rod Blagojevich and pardon Martha Stewart.

 Trump said on Twitter he'd pardon the conservative commentator and filmmaker Dinesh D'Souza, who pleaded guilty to campaign finance fraud in 2014.

+Later on Air Force One, he teased to reporters the idea of clemencies for Blagojevich, who was convicted for trying to sell the Senate seat vacated by Barack Obama, and Stewart, who was prosecuted for lying about insider trading by Trump nemesis James Comey.
+Blagojevich and Scooter Libby, who was already pardoned by Trump, were both prosecuted by former US attorney and special counsel Patrick Fitzgerald, who is now one of Comey's lawyers.

+Blagojevich, by the way, appeared on Trump's TV show, "Celebrity Apprentice," before going to jail.
+And Stewart once hosted a spinoff of "The Apprentice" after she got out of jail.

-The reason for the pardon, which the President squeezed into his tweet, is that D'Souza was "unfairly treated by our government."
+The reason for the D'Souza pardon, which the President squeezed into his tweet, is that D'Souza was "unfairly treated by our government."

 And despite the fact that he leads the government, Trump has complained that the government treats him unfairly, too.